How to create and manage Completeness Attributes in Plytix to easily track and monitor your product's status.

 ℹ️ When filtering for "is not equal to 100," as you fill in the missing information, products that reach 100% completeness will automatically be removed from the table view.

-💡 Use these filters to create dynamic Smart Lists for internal use as well as to ensure you only send/share ‘Complete’ products.
+💡 Use these filters to create dynamic product lists for internal use as well as to ensure you only send/share ‘Complete’ products.

 - Learn how to incorporate your Completeness Attributes into groups.